Social Work Visa Sponsorship Jobs in Pennsylvania

 Which companies sponsor visas for social workers in Pennsylvania?

 Large health systems are among the most active sponsors for social work roles in Pennsylvania.
-UPMC, Jefferson Health, and Penn Medicine have sponsored H-1B workers in clinical social work and care coordination positions.
+UPMC, Jefferson Health, and Penn Medicine have sponsored H-1B visa workers in clinical social work and care coordination positions.
 County human services agencies and nonprofit behavioral health organizations also sponsor, though less frequently.
 Sponsorship activity tends to concentrate in employers large enough to absorb the legal and administrative costs of the H-1B petition process.

 Which visa types are most common for social work roles in Pennsylvania?